 50 Signs of Poor Health Men Should Never Ignore

-You have a cough that gets worse at night.
+Cough that gets worse at night

 Harvard Health also says that one of the main causes of a nagging cough is gastroesophageal reflux disease, better known as GERD.
 Acid spilling up from the stomach can irritate nerves in the lower esophagus, which can cause you to cough.
 And get this: The nagging cough can occur without heartburn, which is why a lot of people don't realize it's due to GERD in the first place.